EmilRR24/EmilRR24/README.md

 Learning, new projects and missions are things that motivate me as person to help accomplish and start new goals.

-In the future I see myself being part of many projects in all aspects of tech and industries so that I am able to bring something innovative and unique to my character, leaving a my mark in this ever evolving world.
+In the future I see myself being part of many projects in all aspects of tech and industries so that I am able to bring something innovative and unique to my character, leaving my mark in this ever evolving world.

 ### Technical Skills
 **Languages**: Python, Java, JavaScript, HTML5, CSS, SQL